LucianCrainic/LucianCrainic/README.md

 <p align="center">
-Computer Science graduate aiming for a Master's in Data Science.
-Exploring the intersection of technology and analytics.
+Computer Science graduate aiming for a Master's in Data Science
 <br>
 Passionate about Nature⛰️,Computing🖥️ and Photography📸
 </p>

 <p align="center">